ahmetamasyali/blog.github.io/about.md

 At the moment works at Sahibinden.com</p>

 <p>Also Trains Brazilian Jiu Jitsu.
 Currently holds a Blue Belt under Professor Gokcehan Kirbac</p>

+<p>He also competes once in a while.
+Here are the videos how they kicked his ass in last competition</p>

+{% include youtubePlayer.html id="0GWktPbgghI" %}

+{% include youtubePlayer.html id="AlKGyKHkdfE" %}